Designing a Simple Small Cabin Interior

 Lighting: Balancing Ambiance and Utility

-Lighting in a small cabin interior serves both functional and aesthetic purposes.
+Lighting in small cabin interiors serves both functional and aesthetic purposes.
 Maximizing natural light through windows keeps the space airy and bright.
 For evenings, consider a combination of ambient and task lighting.
-Simple pendant fixtures or wall sconces can add charm while providing adequate illumination.
+Simple pendant fixtures or wall sconces add charm while providing adequate illumination.
 Lantern-style lights bring a touch of nostalgia.

 - Large windows enhance natural light.